-Two Lake Tahoe counties—Washoe County and Placer County—have initiated new short-term-rental regulations related to parking, fire inspections and noise.
+New Lake Tahoe vacation rental restrictions have been issued in two counties—Washoe County and Placer County.
+The new regulations relate to parking, fire inspections and noise.
 A third county, El Dorado County (home to popular winter ski and summer water-activities destination South Lake Tahoe), is implementing new restrictions on vacation-home rental permitting.
-Here’s what the new regulations mean for Lake Tahoe vacation-property owners, guests and neighbors, and what you need to do to avoid penalties and fines.
+Here’s what the new regulations mean for Lake Tahoe short-term-rental property owners, guests and neighbors, and what you need to do to avoid penalties and fines.

 Destination Lake Tahoe